MCP is not dead, it's being misused

 What this changes in practice

-Tokens used for understanding, not for routing
+Tokens used for interpretation, not for routing

 In the LLM-as-router model, most of the token budget is consumed by tool descriptions injected into the context.
 And that is before the user has even asked a question.

-In our system, the LLM’s context contains the conversation history and the classification prompt.
-The MCP schemas do not appear there.
+In our system, the LLM’s context contains only the conversation history and the classification prompt.
+The MCP schemas never appear there, which cuts token consumption per request and directly increases processing capacity on our local inference infrastructure.

 Guaranteed argument collection